 Manufacturing

-Elekta has several production units in the US, China and Europe.
-The main activities of these units are assembly, testing and quality assurance, which means that their environmental impact is limited.
-All major production facilities are certified according to ISO 14001 (Environmental management system).
-During the year, the production facility in Beijing, China became certified.
+Elekta has several production

+units in the US, China and

+Europe.
+The main activities of

+these units are assembly, testing and

+quality assurance, which means that their

+environmental impact is limited.
+All major

+production facilities are certified according

+THE VALUE CHAIN -

+FROM PRODUCT DEVELOPMENT

-THE VALUE CHAIN -FROM PRODUCT DEVELOPMENT TO CARE PROVIDERS AND PATIENTS
+TO CARE PROVIDERS AND

+PATIENTS